Cozumel Island

 3. Hydrology

-The lagoon area to the north, along with the Laguna Colombia area, constitutes one of the largest flooding zones on the island, although there are also small temporary ponds in other parts.
+The northern lagoon system, together with the Laguna Colombia area, forms one of the largest floodable zones on the island, although smaller temporary ponds also occur in other sectors.

-There are no significant perennial or intermittent rivers or streams on the island; this is due to the high karst content and the thin layer of surface soil, which facilitates the rapid absorption of rainwater into the subsurface.
+There are no significant perennial or intermittent rivers or surface streams on Cozumel Island.
+This condition is primarily due to the highly karstic nature of the terrain and the thin soil layer, which promotes rapid infiltration of rainfall into the subsurface.

-On the central wall of the island is where the main areas of infiltration and percolation of rainwater into the aquifer are located.
-Between freshwater and seawater is a mixing zone called the saline interface, where salinity increases with depth.
-In karst aquifers like that of Cozumel Island, this interface is usually abrupt with thicknesses of no more than 2 m.
+The central zone of the island constitutes the primary area of rainfall infiltration and percolation into the aquifer.
+Between freshwater and seawater lies a transition zone known as the saline interface, where salinity increases with depth.
+In karst aquifers such as that of Cozumel Island, this interface is typically sharp, with a transition thickness generally not exceeding two meters.

 4. Caves and Caverns.

-The Yucatan Peninsula has an interesting wealth of underground geomorphology; these formations have difficult access.
-Francisco Solís Marín, a researcher at the Institute of Marine Sciences and Limnology of UNAM, has studied organisms that live in anchialine caves on Cozumel Island, in the Mexican Caribbean, and affirms that the "fauna is fascinating"; organisms living in these caves have adapted to feed on and obtain energy from microbial mats that form on the walls and ceiling of the cave, such as the starfish (Copidaster cavernícola) found by speleologist Germán Yáñez in the cave called "El Aerolito", located west of Cozumel Island.
+The Yucatán Peninsula possesses a remarkable diversity of subterranean geomorphological formations, many of which are difficult to access.
+Francisco Solís Marín, a researcher at the Institute of Marine Sciences and Limnology of the National Autonomous University of Mexico (UNAM), has conducted studies on organisms inhabiting anchialine cave systems on Cozumel Island in the Mexican Caribbean.
+According to his research, the fauna associated with these environments is highly specialized and biologically unique.
+Organisms living within these caves have adapted to obtain energy from microbial mats that develop on cave walls and ceilings.
+One notable example is the cave-dwelling starfish Copidaster cavernicola, discovered by speleologist Germán Yáñez in the cave known as “El Aerolito,” located on the western side of Cozumel Island.

-In Cozumel, 180 subsurface entrances have been recorded, of which 50% contain water or are completely flooded, while others are completely dry, including margin flank caves located in the paleodune surrounding the island.
-The biodiversity that inhabits them is high, with great specialization and strategies to survive in extreme environments, and most species are endemic.
+In Cozumel, approximately 180 subsurface entrances have been documented.
+About 50% of these contain water or are completely flooded, while others remain entirely dry, including flank-margin caves associated with the paleodune formations surrounding the island.
+These environments support high levels of biodiversity, characterized by strong ecological specialization and adaptive strategies that enable species to survive under extreme environmental conditions.
+A significant proportion of the recorded species are endemic.